nsec/askgod/doc/api_doc.md

 ## config\_variables()
 Returns a dict representing the server configuration, current keys include:
  - scores\_hide\_others (bool): Whether other team scores are hidden
+ - scores\_overall\_progress (bool): Whether it's possible for teams to get their overall progress (percentage of the sum of the points of all achievable flags).
  - scores\_read\_only (bool): Whether the server accepts flag submission
  - scores\_writeups (bool): Whether writeups are enabled
+ - teams\_setdetails (bool): Whether teams can fill in their own information

+## scores\_progress(tags)
+This function may be called in 3 different ways:
+ - Without arguments, in which case it'll return the overall progress of the team if allowed by the server.
+ - With a single tag as an argument (string) in which case, if the tag is valid and allowed for team listing, the progress percentage will be returned as a single integer.
+ - With a list of tags in which case, a dict will be returned with the key being the tag string as provided and the value being an integer representing the percentage of progress for the given tag.

+On failure, exceptions will be raised.
+Note that if any provided flag is invalid, an exception will be raised, you will not get a partial dict in that case.

 ## scores\_scoreboard()
 Returns a list of dict each containing: